ixfxfun/demos-npm/src/io/arduino/switch/README.md

 - The VS Code Activity Bar (it's a alien-head sort of logo), or
 - CTRL/CMD + SHIFT + P and start typing 'platformio home'.

-2. Click 'Open Project', navigate to the where you have ixfx-demos downloaded, and then open 'ixfx-switch' from 'io/arduino/switch'.
+2. Click 'Open Project', navigate to the where you have these demos downloaded, and then open 'ixfx-switch' from 'io/arduino/switch'.

 3. The project will automatically fetch the necessary library, and should be